jsmilenium/docker-go-hello-world/README.md

 GoLang Hello World with Multistage Building

-Create a hello world image docker with GoLang up to 2mb.
+Create a hello world image docker with GoLang up to 2mb size.

 Commands: